 So when you set it up, take care that it doesn’t leave your heart or chest exposed.
 This is the area where the opponents hit so it should not be exposed at all.
 Otherwise, it will be deadly.
 Similarly, other critical areas like head and pelvis should be properly covered so that you get the maximum protection and safeguard from your special forces plate carrier.

 How Should You Wear a Plate Carrier?

 This is the most important thing when it comes to a plate carrier.
-The wearer wants to stay safe with the plate carrier and it can stop one, two or few more bullets if you are lucky.
-And luck can only favour you when you put it the right way.
+The wearer wants to stay safe with the plate carrier and it can stop one, two or a few more bullets if you are lucky.
+And luck can only favor you when you put it the right way.

 The image below shows the area that a plater carrier covers.

 Always value the sense of protection while you wear a plate carrier.
 It should fit like anything else, for example, a pair of jeans or shoes or gloves.
 There are three critical parts of the human body that a plate carrier should protect; Head, Heart/Spine/Lungs and Love Triangle/Pelvis.
 Many people wear it incorrectly and leave the upper side of their heart exposed.
 This can prove deadly.